Ex-Wife Of Prince Says Singer Never Healed From His ‘Most Beautiful’ Loss

 “We know you won’t allow this child to be harmed.”

-A latter visit to Mayte’s doctor did prove momentarily hopeful.
+A later visit to Mayte’s doctor did prove momentarily hopeful.

-“It’s possible that we’re seeing a form of dwarfism,” the medical worker reportedly relayed to the couple.
+“It’s possible that we’re seeing a form of dwarfism,” the medical worker reportedly told to the couple.

 “[Prince] and I looked at each other and shrugged,” Mayte writes in The Most Beautiful.